Children's camps in Crimea suspended amid Ukrainian strikes on Russian logistics

 Russian-installed authorities in occupied Crimea have suspended operations at children's summer camps across the peninsula until early September, citing security concerns, occupation head Sergey Aksyonov announced on June 22.

-Russian occupation authorities have ordered children's camps across Crimea to stop accepting new arrivals, while children currently staying at camps on the peninsula will be sent home, according to Aksyonov.
+Children currently staying at camps across Crimea will be sent home, according to Aksyonov.

 The suspension comes as Ukrainian strikes on Russian military infrastructure in Russian-occupied Crimea and occupied parts of southern oblasts have intensified in recent months, causing transport disruptions and fuel and food shortages.

-Signs of disruption had already emerged a day earlier.
-Russian media outlet Ostorozhno Novosti reported on June 21 that arrivals to the "Artek" children's camp, one of the most prominent youth camps located in occupied Crimea, had been suspended.
+A day before the announcement, Russian media outlet Ostorozhno Novosti reported on June 21 that arrivals to the "Artek" children's camp, one of the most prominent youth camps in occupied Crimea, had been suspended.

 According to the outlet, some children had already crossed the Kerch Bridge, which connects Russia to the Crimean Peninsula, before being told to return.

-"My children crossed the bridge, had a meal, and then were turned back," one parent told the publication.
+"My children crossed the bridge, had a meal (in Crimea), and then were turned back," one parent told the publication.

 Children and accompanying adults traveling to Crimea were ordered to return to their places of residence, the outlet wrote on June 22.
-Those who had already reached Kerch or were traveling onward to Simferopol were to be accommodated temporarily before being sent home.
+Those who had already reached Kerch or were traveling onward to Simferopol, Crimea's second-largest city, were to be temporarily accommodated before being sent home.

 Before the illegal annexation of Crimea in 2014, "Artek" was a Ukrainian children's camp, but after the occupation of the peninsula, Russia took control of it.

-The camp is now involved in the mass abduction, illegal deportation, and forced displacement of Ukrainian children, organizing "rehabilitation, recreation, and education" and spreading information about the "peacekeeping and humanitarian" goals of Russia, according to HUR.
+The camp was involved in the mass abduction, illegal deportation, and forced displacement of Ukrainian children, organizing "rehabilitation, recreation, and education" and spreading information about the "peacekeeping and humanitarian" goals of Russia, according to HUR.

 Russian-installed Sevastopol Governor Mikhail Razvozhayev said that the Laspi, Gorny, and Alkadar camps in Sevastopol would continue operating as planned, with arrivals scheduled for June 24-25.